joshbegley/nyt-latest/README.md

 `Test your knowledge of this week’s health news.`\
 https://nytimes.com/interactive/2022/02/16/well/live/16healthquiz-02162022.html?searchResultPosition=1

-**The Queen’s Jubilee Year Has Just Started, but the Bad News Won’t Stop for Royals**\
+**The Queen’s Jubilee Year Has Just Started, but the Bad News Hasn’t Stop for Royals**\
-`A day after Andrew settled a sexual assault lawsuit, the police announced they were investigating a charity led by Prince Charles.`\
+`A day after Prince Andrew settled a sexual assault lawsuit, the police announced they were investigating a charity led by Prince Charles.`\
 https://nytimes.com/2022/02/16/world/europe/andrew-settlement-prince-charles.html?searchResultPosition=2

 **Defiant Ottawa Protesters Brace for a Clampdown**\